 Some of the links on this website will earn an affiliate commission – at no extra cost to you.
 Without these affiliate commissions, I could not have kept this website running - I want to thank everyone that has supported me!
 Full details can be found at the Terms & Conditions Page

 They do things differently in Mumbai!
-Anyone that’s been there will already know that, and the GVK Lounge Mumbai T2 is no exception!
-It’s a shared lounge for all business class passengers through Terminal 2, and rather impressive it is too.
+Anyone that’s been there will already know that.
+The GVK Lounge Mumbai T2 is no exception!
+It’s a shared lounge for all business class passengers through Terminal 2.
+Rather impressive it is too.

 The GVK lounge Mumbai is an excellent business class facility.
-It’s a large and bright space, with a large hot buffet and runway views.
+It’s a large and bright space, with a hot buffet and runway views.
 If the lounge had complimentary spa treatments and alcohol, then I’d have ranked it amongst the best business class lounges in the world.
-Comparable to Air France Business Class Lounge in Paris, CDG.

 The GVK Lounge Mumbai is the business class lounge shared by all airlines in Mumbai Terminal 2.
 I wasn’t flying business that day, but was fortunate to get access.